Danvers, Massachusetts: Pre-Columbian era

-Salem Village
+17th century, Salem Village

 Around 1630, English colonists improved an existing Naumkeag trail as the Old Spanish Road, creating a connection to the main cities of Salem and Boston.
-Danvers was permanently settled in 1636 as Salem Village, and eventually petitioned the Crown for a charter as a town.
-According to legend, the King, rather than signing the charter, returned it with the message "The King Unwilling."
-On June 9, 1757, the town was incorporated regardless, and the King's rebuff was included on the town's seal.
-In 1752, the town was named for settler Danvers Osborn.

-The historical event for which Danvers is best-known is the Salem witch trials of 1692.
-Resident Rebecca Nurse was convicted in a trial for witchcraft.
+Danvers was permanently settled in 1636 as Salem Village.
+The historical event for which Danvers is best-known is the Salem witch trials of 1692, which began in the home of Rev. Samuel Parris, and spread throughout the region.
+Resident Rebecca Nurse was convicted in a trial for witchcraft and executed, along with 19 other innocent victims.
 The Rebecca Nurse Homestead is still standing in Danvers, and can be visited as a historical landmark.